Police-Data-Accessibility-Project/pdap.io/content/pages/1-index.md

           - type: list
             listType: number
             items:
-              - text: Become THE source for police data — be the most complete source of law enforcement data
+              - text: Be a trusted, complete source for easily-downloadable police data
+              - text: Create processes for routinely gathering data
                 listType: alpha
                 items:
-                  - text: More than 15% of 17,985 U.S. police agencies represented in the data (focused on population centers)
-                  - text: Expand distribution methods in response to community feedback
-              - text: Routinize scraping and FOIA activities — know what and when data is made available
-                listType: alpha
-                items:
-                  - text: Publish automated pipeline data (i.e. scrapes) within hours
+                - text: Automatically gather, validate, and publish data from some sources
+                - text: Manually collect some data via FOIA request for human-powered validation and publishing
-                  - text: Publish manual pipeline data (i.e. FOIA and docs) in days
+              - text: Manually collect some data via FOIA request for human-powered validation and publishing
-              - text: Drive the public availability of new police data — data is being created where it wasn’t before because of the holes we identify
+              - text: Drive the public availability of new police data by identifying gaps in the data landscape
-              - text: Support the regular publication of data trends — our data is widely cited in publications
+              - text: Support the analysis and publication of police data by journalists, citizens, and law enforcement agencies
 ---